prashantgupta24/activity-tracker/README.md

 ### Tracker

 The tracker is the main struct for the library.
+The fields inside it are:

 ```go
 HeartbeatInterval int //the interval at which you want the heartbeat (in seconds, default 60s)